 An IP address is like the home address of your device (computer, laptop, mobile etc), similar to where you live has a street address.
 The problem with IPv4, was it was designed in the early 1980s and they didn’t allocate enough addresses.
 IPv6 comes to the rescue and rolls out today (June 6th 2012).

 IPv6 does have improvements over IPv4, like packet simplification, auto-configuration, mobility, and extensibility.
-Though the increased address space is the main benefit of IPv6.
+Though the increased address space is the main benefit of this IP.